GATHERING & SCATTERING

 Narrate Kids provides age appropriate experiences for infants thru 5th graders.
 For more specific information (class breakdown, security, etc.) about Narrate Kids please click the Narrate Kids link at the top of the page.

-Current Series : CRAZY RARE
+Current Series : I LOATHE AUTHORITY

 Subscribe to the Narrate Church podcast by clicking here.